 But sometimes they tell me it's because they have a current client already working on a superhero novel, so it could be that they expect superheroes to get big.

-Super/Human: With betas
+Super/Human: With a beta

-Master/Puppet: Ready for betas
+Master/Puppet: With betas

 This week, I'm in: Ohio